jseobyun/WarpHE4D_ReFLAME/README.md

 - UVs from **WarpHE4D** are primarily used to improve performance beyond standard cues (e.g. landmarks, masks, depths).
 - I didn't use FLAME linear bases during the optimization.
 Only landmark embeddings.npy is required.
 - I'm happy to see that even non-facial regions are well fitted!
 Make it as FLAME easily.
+- I'm sorry for not providing an example head mesh, as most head meshes are protected under licenses and cannot be publicly shared.

 ## Installation